bhargav-borah/DSAPractice/README.md

 # DSAPractice
-Repo for code I have written while practicing DSA.
+Repo for the code I have written while practicing DSA.